 About Nora Haenn, PhD

 I am an Associate Professor of Anthropology and International Studies at North Carolina State University.
-My research focuses on the environment, international migration, and rural identities.
-I am especially interested how ideologies of wealth and poverty—which emphasize particular kinds of ecological engagements—manifest in global, state, and other social structures.
+My research considers the environment, international migration, and rural identities.
+I am especially interested in how ideologies of wealth and poverty—which emphasize particular kinds of ecological engagements—manifest in global, state, and other social structures.

 Since the early 1990s, I have focused on a single research site, the municipality of Calakmul in southern Mexico.
-This long-term engagement has allowed me to observe how family farmers and small-scale communities (villages and counties) manage their natural resources and secure their livelihoods in the context of shifting frameworks.
-These frameworks include new ecologies arising from climate change, new economies resulting from incorporation into global labor markets, and new, state-sponsored poverty relief programs.
+This long-term engagement has allowed me to observe how family farmers and small-scale communities (villages and counties) manage their natural resources and secure a living in the midst of significant change.
+This change includes new ecologies arising from climate change, new economies resulting from incorporation into global labor markets, and new, state-sponsored poverty relief programs.

 Banner photo credit: Luis Melodelgado